rhjensen79/containers101/docs/dockerfile.md

 => => naming to docker.io/library/container:1           0.0s
 ```

-This means that you have not created a container, with the name container:1
+This means that you have now created a container, with the name container:1 on your local system.

-To run it, you simply have to type
+To run it, you simply you simply run

 ```bash
 docker run container:1
 ```

+The container starts the Nginx process, and halts there, waiting for inputs.
+You can, stop it, using `ctrl + c`

+Some containers are build to keep running, like this webserver, and others are just running some commands, and exits after.
+Both is valid usecases.